Can Red Light Therapy Treat Vitamin D Deficiency?

 When UVB rays hit the skin, they interact with a compound called 7-dehydrocholesterol, converting it into vitamin D3 (cholecalciferol).
 From there, the liver and kidneys turn that raw material into the active, usable form of vitamin D.

-This is the only way your body makes vitamin D on its own, which is why time in the right kind of sunlight still matters, and why light type (not brightness) is the whole story.
+This is the only way your body makes vitamin D on its own, which is why spending time in the right kind of sunlight still matters, and why light type (not brightness) is the whole story.

 What Is Red Light Therapy?